OptMap: Geometric Map Distillation via Submodular Maximization

 The second experiment highlights the benefits of dynamic reordering and compares the relative strengths and weaknesses of multiple approximation functions used to generate ordering scores.
 In addition to the approximations presented in \cref{sec:CEBC_approx} (the pairwise information descriptor approximation \cref{eq:coverage_step3} and heuristic pose approximation \cref{eq:pose_heur}), we also evaluate a third approximation, which takes the sum of both the pairwise information descriptor and pose approximations.
 An ablation study compares OptMap using these three approximation functions with the baseline Sieve-Streaming algorithm, random element selection, and the heuristic solution with even spacing described by \cref{alg:heur_sol}.
 Sieve-Streaming is OptMap with no dynamic reordering but has identical initial solution value bounds.
 All methods use input sets filtered by \cref{alg:reduced_set_selection}.

-Each optimization method generated ten distilled maps on three custom datasets collected at UCLA with dense maps shown in \cref{fig:result2_densemaps}.
-The Food Court dataset (top figure) is a short loop where all scans are evenly spaced and the sensor never mapped the same area multiple times.
-The Courtyard (bottom-left figure) introduces a bias to the input set by repeating a small loop fifteen times before making a single mapping pass away from the loop.
+Each optimization method generated ten distilled maps on KITTI 05 \cite{behley2019iccv} and two custom datasets collected at UCLA with dense maps shown in \cref{fig:result2_densemaps}.
+KITTI 05 is a medium length dataset (2736 scans) collected on a fast moving car with no significant bias caused by remapping.
+Courtyard (\cref{fig:result2_densemaps} left) introduces a bias to the input set by repeating a small loop fifteen times before making a single mapping pass away from the loop.
 The bias in the input set is the result of the loop being significantly overrepresented, with the loop accounting for 86\% of collected scans but only 31\% of the unique distance traveled.
-Finally, the Lab (bottom-right figure) introduces input set bias by mapping the inside south and north walls of a large lab space with four passes each.
-Lab differs from Courtyard in that the underrepresented portions of its map correspond to single mapping passes located near the indoor trajectories.
-Specifically, in an alley to the north and a narrow hallway to the south.
-The output map size for each dataset is hand-picked, with four scans used for Food Court, twelve scans used for Courtyard, and eight scans used for Lab.
+Finally, Lab (\cref{fig:result2_densemaps} right) introduces input set bias by mapping the inside south and north walls of a lab space with four passes each.
+Scans in the Lab dataset were collected on either side of a thin wall and garage door to stress the position-based CEBC approximation.
+The UCLA datasets are meant to show the value of dynamic reordering by biasing the input sets.
+Although this bias is uncommon in open-source datasets, it is not uncommon in practical applications where mapping sessions revisit the same location several times or remain stationary.
+The output map size for each dataset is hand-picked, with fifty scans used for KITTI 05, twelve scans used for Courtyard, and eight scans used for Lab.